Lang House Rebuilds to Face Future Floods

 First and foremost, only the water pump will remain in the basement.
 The heat pump and all other heating/cooling and electrical equipment will be moved upstairs.
 Introduction of three mini-split heat pumps will replace the heating and cooling system.
 Keeping items out of the basement has proved to be the biggest challenge.
 If any stuff starts to accumulate, we only have to remind ourselves of the cost of clean-up!

-The new part of the house is entirely new cedar boards with a penetrating oil finish.
+The new part of the house is entirely new cedar boards with a stain and urethane.
 Pine wainscoting replaces the gypsum wallboard.
 Our hope is to more easily survive the next flood with all of the options available to us in rebuilding.
 Some surprises await you in your visit to Lang House!
 Please come see us August 5th!

 Our utmost thanks go to: Marcel Tremblay at S&K Electric 238-0556,